djvaron/djvaron.github.io/about.md

 I was born and raised in Montr&#233;al, and studied physics (as well as English literature, in a second degree) at McGill University.

-In my spare time, I enjoy reading, hiking, and playing piano (mostly classical, but I sometimes dabble in jazz).
+In my spare time, I enjoy reading, hiking, and playing piano (mostly classical, though I sometimes dabble in jazz).